-The rest of film is an emotional roller coaster, filling you with hope and then a sense of betrayal.
+The rest of the film is an emotional roller coaster, filling you with hope and then a sense of betrayal.

 Lawrence’s astonishing and flawless acting enthralls the audience, never dropping their attention.
 She brings light and comedy to situations her character is forced into, even sending chills down your spine.
 But other notable actors, such as Robert De Niro and Bradley Cooper, fail to meet their standards both previously set.

 De Niro, who plays Joy’s loud father, remains a flat character throughout the movie.
 His character is loud, obnoxious and annoying, not displaying any of De Niro’s actual talent.